gvwilson/thirdbit/src/fiction/makers-return/index.md

 She grabbed the manipulator Dockety offered her and let the bot help her to her feet.
+Mouse bumped against her feet,
+`good good good` sparkling across its screen.

+"'m 'right," she mumbled unconvincingly.
 The ark was still floating in the swamp, but the tentacles were gone.
 Had she done that?

-"'m 'right," she mumbled unconvincingly.

-`DO YOU NEED A RIDE?` scrolled across Beevy's screen.
+`DO YOU NEED A RIDE?` Beevy asked.

 She shook her head, immediately regretting it.
 "I'm aright," she repeated.